Pwd9000-ML/blog-devto/posts/DevOps-Terraform-Complex-Vars/DevOps-Terraform-Complex-Vars.md

 }
 ```

-Because we are now using a **list of objects** as the variable for storage accounts, each storage account we want to create can be configured on our **TFVARS** file as an object and so we can simply add additional objects into our **TFVARS** to build `one` or `many` storage accounts, each with different configs:
+Because we are now using a **list of objects** as the variable for storage accounts, each storage account we want to create can be configured on our **TFVARS** file as an object inside its own block, and so we can simply add additional object blocks into our **TFVARS** to build `one` or `many` storage accounts, each with different configs:

 ```hcl
 #// code/common.auto.tfvars.tf#L1-L30